idooo/devterm-hobby-project/README.md

 7) Used [this guide](https://forum.clockworkpi.com/t/using-gamepad-arrows-and-buttons-in-command-line-apps/7059/2?u=godzil) to change the way gamepad on DevTerm keyboard works

 8) Installed `gpm` (using [this](https://www.geeksforgeeks.org/gpm-command-in-linux-with-examples/)) to enable mouse in tty.
 Didn't need to setup anything.
 It just works

+9) Software - Reddit client.
+Although [rtv](https://github.com/michael-lazar/rtv) is discontinued - it still works better than alternatives.
+Can't log in under my user but it doesn't matter much.

 ## Screenshots